Algebraic interpretation of discrete families of matrix valued orthogonal polynomials: Krawtchouk type polynomials

 and since the matrix $L(j)$ is invertible, we conclude that $( e_0,\Phi_j)$ is also invertible.
-Since the matrices $A_k$ constructed from Proposition \ref{prop:action-Pn-basis} are also invertible, we can proceed as outlined in Section \ref{sec:algebraic-interpretation-mvop} and obtain the family of MVOPs $\Pi_k(\theta_j)$, where $\theta_j=( e_0, \Phi_j) \alpha_j^*( e_0, \Phi_j)^{-1}.$ These polynomials satisfy the recurrence relation and the orthogonality relation
+Since the matrices $A_k$ constructed from Proposition \ref{prop:action-Pn-basis} are also invertible, we can proceed as outlined in Section \ref{sec:algebraic-interpretation-mvop} and obtain the family of MVOPs $\Pi_k(x)$ satisfying the recurrence relation where $\theta_j=( e_0, \Phi_j) \alpha_j^*( e_0, \Phi_j)^{-1}.$ Additionally, the following orthogonality relation holds

 where the matrix $L(j)$ is defined in \eqref{eq:alternant-krawtchouk}, $D(j)=\diag(w_{nj}, \ldots, w_{nj+n-1}),$ $w_j$ as in \eqref{eq:weight-norm-scalar-krawt} for $m=nN+n-1$.
 Moreover, the polynomials satisfy the difference equation